Jomy10/thunderbird/docs/README.md

 - [Making a simple game](example-game)
   - Get hands on and make a simple game covering the important aspects (handling input, handling state, drawing to the screen and playing sound).

+- Internals
+  - Discusses the internals of the console.
+Navigate to the different sections in the sidebar.